Overcoming the Paralysis of Toxic Shame

 Developing compassion as an antidote for shame requires patience and commitment.
 But it is an essential challenge to address in order to decrease your vulnerability to destructive anger.
 Unfortunately, shame itself can undermine your practice of self-compassion.
 It can force you to reject compassion from others or, even, from yourself.
 As such, addressing this challenge may require the assistance of a mental health professional.

 Overcoming the paralysis of toxic shame fosters self-assertion and expression.
 It both enhances our capacity to be more fully present with ourselves and others.
-It reduces our vulnerability to anger and, ultimately, it helps us to live a more fulfilling life.
+It reduces our vulnerability to anger and, ultimately, helps us to live a more fulfilling life.

 H. Lewis, (1971) Shame and Guilt in Neurosis.
 New York: International Universities Press.